quantumferret/Arduino-DiceRoller/README.md

 ### Flashing an Arduino Uno with the binary distributable (Only for Linux and MacOS)
-1. In a Bash shell, clone the repository
-    `git clone https://github.com/quantumferret/Arduino-DiceRoller.git`
+1. In a Bash (or similar) shell, clone the repository `git clone https://github.com/quantumferret/Arduino-DiceRoller.git`

-2. Click on the `Actions` tab in the repository.

-3. Click on the most recent workflow run with a green check next to it

-4. Scroll down to the `Artifacts` box, and click on `nswi170-final-project` to download the nswi170-final-project.elf file needed to flash the board.

-5. In your shell, `cd Arduino-DiceRoller`
+2. Run `cd Arduino-DiceRoller` in your shell

-6. Flash the board
+3. Flash the board
-    `./uno_runner.sh <path-to-downloaded-elf-file>/nswi170-final-project.elf`
+    `./uno_runner.sh artifacts/nswi170-final-project.elf`

   Possible issues:
-    You may need to unpack the `nswi170-final-project` download, if your operating system does not do so for you.
-Standard Bash unzipping tools should do the trick if this is the case.
     Make sure `uno_runner.sh` is executable!
 If in doubt, run `chmod +x uno_runner.sh` inside the project directory.